BakkerGames/Castlequest_GRIF/README.md

 (7) The original subtracted 1/5 point per move over 250.
 The new move counting logic makes this harder and less necessary, so it was left out.

-(8) I felt sad for the hunchback and gave him a more lasting effect in the game.
+(8) I felt sad for the hunchback and gave them a more lasting effect in the game.

 (9) The sword doesn't glow properly in the presence of the wizard.
 This bug was left in but can be easily fixed.
 The fix is in the "corrections.grif" file.